hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 * `command_line` - The command line executed by the start task.

-* `container_settings` - The settings for the container under which the start task runs.
+* `container` - The settings for the container under which the start task runs.

 * `task_retry_maximum` - The number of retry count